LibraryCarpentry/Top-10-FAIR/_posts/2019-01-18-oceanography.md

 Think about a project you have completed or are currently working on.

 * What are some of the best practices you have adopted to make your research reproducible for others?
-* Was there any pain points that you encounter or are dealing with now?
+* Were there any pain points that you encounter or are dealing with now?
 * Is there something you can do about it now?
-* What are the most relevant "things" previously mentioned in this document that you could use to make your research more reproducible?
+* What are the most relevant "Things" previously mentioned in this document that you could use to make your research more reproducible?

 ## Thing 10: APIs and applications (apps)